krishnan-Rama/transpipeline/README.md

 # transpipeline
 a slurm pipeline to take illumina short reads

+and assemble